-The Electrical Technology department offers a one-year vocational certificate option, a technical certificate (see Advisor or Navigator for requirements), and a two-year Associate of Applied Science degree option.
+The Electrical Technology department offers a one-year vocational certificate option, a technical, and a two-year Associate of Applied Science degree option.
 The one-year program is two semesters in length and prepares graduates to become employed in residential, commercial, and industrial electricity settings.
 Graduates of the program will possess the knowledge and skills necessary to plan, install, maintain, and troubleshoot various electrical systems.
 Students will study such topics as blueprint reading, residential/commercial industrial wiring, job cost estimation, electrical power, and programmable logic controllers.
 The Electrical program embeds opportunities to acquire multiple credentials through the National Center for Construction Education and Research (NCCER).

-This program requires an ACT Score of 16 in the Composite and Math areas as well as a Silver Certificate on the Workkeys exam.
-Please see the program advisor or a counselor for additional information regarding testing times, locations.
+This program requires a Silver Certificate on the ACT Work-keys exam.
+Please see the program advisor or Navigator for additional information regarding testing times and locations for Work-keys.